RobinManoli/elma-imager/README.md

 # Elma Imager
 <!-- markdown editor: https://dillinger.io/ -->
-Tool for creating images from recs, based on Maxdamantus' recplayer.
+Tool for creating images from replays and levels, based on Maxdamantus' recplayer.

 - Writes gifs, png sequences, and even sprite sheets.
 Transparent background or your chosen lgr (if you make transparent .png files from it).
 - Makes the process of creating videos much easier than before.